NickoByte/modulR/README.md

 ---

 A web app created to make furniture designers' life easier.
-The main purpose of the application is to simplify and accelerate creation of complex furniture layouts.
-Flexibility and modularity are the key aspects of the app.
+The key feature of the application is defining complex furniture layouts in a flexible manner which simplifies and accelerates creation process.

 ---

 ## Roadmap

-- [ ] Define flex and grid like layouts
+- [ ] Define flex and grid like 2D layouts
+  - [x] Different measurement types: units, percentages, fractions
+  - [x] Column and row based layouts
+  - [x] Layouts nesting
+  - [ ] Paddings and gaps
+- [ ] Create examples to showcase layouts in action
+- [ ] Make layouts 3D
+- [ ] Deploy demo app
 - [ ] Allow user to create predefined components
 - [ ] Prepare project demo
 - [ ] Introduce texturing tool